cape-town-testing/meetup/2018-Q4/README.md

 A word from our awesome hosts, ZaiLab (https://zailab.com).

 18:40 – 19:00
-"Burnout" an experiential talk by Nicolaas Kotze ![@NJKotze] (https://twitter.com/NJKotze)
+"Burnout" an experiential talk by Nicolaas Kotze @NJKotze (https://twitter.com/NJKotze)

 19:00 – 19:40
 Our own customized take on Facebook's Capture the Flag server (https://github.com/facebook/fbctf)